Why Is Aim Toothpaste So Cheap And Is It Any Good For All Age Groups?

 I run a hardware store nearby Court Anaheim, CA. Over the last 7 years, I have been blogging about home improvement and yes, I own ReliefInBath.com From me and this website, you can expect some useful tips on great ideas for a modern bathroom.

-One thought on “Why Is Aim Toothpaste So Cheap And Is It Any Good For All Age Groups?
+6 thoughts on “Why Is Aim Toothpaste So Cheap And Is It Any Good For All Age Groups?

 1. Since good oral hygiene would lessen the likelihood of cavities, your sentence, “And nobody gets cavities because of the toothpaste!” would be better written as, “And nobody avoids cavities because of the toothpaste!”